FractalBlocks/Fractal/docs/tutorial/readme.md

 }
 ```

-Pretty simple, an action is a function that receive the `state` and returns the next `state`.
+Pretty simple!!, an Action is a function that returns a function that takes the `state` and returns the next `state`.
 So we are going to execute 'Inc' action when the 'inc' input are triggered.

 ```typescript
 export const inputs: Inputs<S> = () => ({